En route to a new University Act

 Hayek’s structural analysis initiates a reorganization

 For his study, Hayek collected a significant amount of institutional data that was, at the time, fragmented among different sources or not accessible at all.
 The data included the university’s opaque financial flows and organizational processes, which were so cumbersome that they regularly provoked complaints.
 Hayek proposed a governance system based on a newly created University Council and a strengthened position of rector.
 The report recommended the withdrawal of direct state influence on political funding decisions via a global budget, and on the election of the University Council as the crucial link to politics and society.
-The Oversight Committee was to be replaced by the University Council, and the Education Council was to lose its jurisdiction over university matters.
+The Oversight Committee was to be replaced by the University Council, and the Board of Education was to lose its jurisdiction over university matters.
 The university would remain divided into faculties, but Hayek proposed additionally forming more narrowly focused departments linking closely related academic subjects, with responsibilities limited to financial and organizational matters.
 It was these departments that provoked the most resistance in consultations with the university, while on all other issues the Hayek analysis was remarkably well received.

 The fact that the structural analysis integrated a number of ideas for reform developed at the university itself led some observers to retrospectively estimate the benefit of the study as low: what Hayek ended up saying was, in essence, nothing new.
 But this perspective overlooks the political significance of the report, which was indispensable for winning the confidence of the canton of Basel-Land that true reforms would be enacted.
 Hayek was able to underscore the willingness of Basel-City to in fact relinquish direct control of the university.
 His analysis also produced a series of concrete, interlinked proposals requiring further work before fine-tuning made it possible to implement them in 1994/95.
 The report bolstered the reform-minded forces both inside and outside the university, even if not all of its proposals were fully fleshed out.